JuliaWood1/DH150-UX-Design/assignment08/README.md

 ## Introduction to the World of E-Commerce

 How humans connect and shop has evolved significantly over the past several decades; now anyone with an Amazon account can have products from across the world on their doorstep in a matter of days (or even hours).
-While the e-commerce systems that make this possible are impressive and beneficial, they also come at a great cost to our Planet’s livelihood.
+While the e-commerce systems that make this possible are impressive and beneficial, they also come at a great cost to our planet’s livelihood.
 Shipping is projected to account for 10% of all global emissions by 2050, granted that humanity can persevere through the upcoming climate disasters of the next three centuries.
-Shipping emits air pollutants into our atmosphere, water polutants into our oceans, and greenhouse gases further warming Earth.
-BooL empowers communities to lessen their carbon footprint by eliminating shipping through shopping locally and used.
+Shipping emits air pollutants into our atmosphere, water polutants into our oceans, and greenhouse gases which further warms Earth.
+BooL empowers communities to lessen their carbon footprint by eliminating shipping through shopping locally.

 BooL is the shippingless-shopping app of the future.